SamuelTribeUK/3D-Game-of-Life/README.md

 ## How to deploy to the webserver
 After the new configuration changes and new files added in wip-core-server, the project can now be deployed to a web server.
 For this project, I am using an IONOS VPS running Ubuntu 20.04, I use Nginx configured to use port 3000 as this is the node application port for my project and it is fully configured with SSL and a domain (gol.samueltribe.com).

 When I want to deploy to the server (usually after merging a feature branch with dev or dev with master) I clone the git repo on the webserver, change to the desired branch and use npm install (ensure you have installed node js and npm), then run 'npm run build-production'.
 This will generate the production build of the project within the dist folder.
 I have a server.js file using express to use the dist folder for the application and to listen on port 3000 (for Nginx).
-I then use 'forever' to start server.js forever in the background (helpful when using SSL like me), then try to connect to the website.
+I then use 'forever' to start server.js forever in the background (helpful when using SSH like me), then try to connect to the website.

 Hopefully, if all is completed correctly, you should see the 3D Game of Life webpage!